cyberman54/ESP32-Paxcounter/README.md

 - Blue blink: LoRaWAN data transmit in progress or pending
 - Red long blink: LoRaWAN stack error
 - White long blink: Known Beacon detected

+# Clock controller

+Paxcounter can be used to sync a clock which has DCF77 or IF482 time telegram input with an external time source.
+Supported external time sources are GPS time, LORAWAN network time (v1.1) or on board RTC time.
+The precision of the generated DCF77 / IF482 signal depends on precision of used on board time base.
+Supported are both external time base (e.g. pps pin of GPS chip or oscillator output of RTC chip) and ESP32 internal clock.
+Selection of time base and clock frequency must be given by #defines in the board's hal file, see example in [**generic.h**](src/hal/generic.h).

 # Payload format